Close-up of loose roof shingles

 • Slide the new shingle into place, ensuring it aligns with surrounding shingles.
 Secure it with roofing nails, using the holes from the previous nails if possible.

-• Apply roofing cement under the new shingle and around its edges to seal it properly.
+• Apply roofing cement under the new shingle and around its edges to seal it properly. detailed steps on repairing and replacing roof shingles.

 Step 6: Inspect and Finalize